12 Days of Giveaways: $499 Compass Ring by True Curated Designs | Curated

 To enter to win, do at least one of the following:

-1. Follow, @DailyHiveVancouver, @DailyHiveCanada, and @truecurateddesigns on Instagram.
+1. Follow, @DailyHiveCalgary, @DailyHiveCanada, and @truecurateddesigns on Instagram.
 Leave a comment below telling us once you have, along with your handle.
 (1 entry)

 2. Tweet the following on Twitter: (1 entry)

-- Win a $499 True North Compass Ring @DailyHiveVancouver’s annual #DH12Days https://bit.ly/3VnlUhg Follow @DailyHiveVAN and RT to enter!
+- Win a $499 True North Compass Ring @DailyHiveYYC’s annual #DH12Days https://bit.ly/3VnlUhg Follow @DailyHiveYYC and RT to enter!

 3. Subscribe to Daily Hive’s newsletter: (1 entry)